jamatali/C-C-Journey/README.md

 ## Why And When To Use "Inheritance"?
 - It is useful for code reusability: reuse attributes and methods of an existing class when you create a new class.

+### Multilevel Inheritance
+A class can also be derived from one class, which is already derived from another class.